How to avoid sneaky expenses and ATM fees whilst abroad

 Opt to pay in the local currency.
 You will always get a better exchange rate.

-Pre-paid travel cards
+Prepaid travel cards

 Prepaid travel cards work like gift cards.
 They can help you stick to a budget and lock in a reasonable exchange rate.
 You can set up a prepaid card before your trip and reload on the fly.
-Because they’re linked to major banks, you can use them like a debit card, but with the added security of no direct link to your personal account back home.
+Because they’re linked to major banks, you can use them like a debit card, but with the added security of no direct connection to your personal account back home.
 More security: unlike lost or stolen cash, you can cancel the missing card from your mobile.
 As you pay the money up front, prepaid cards don’t require a credit check.

 Watch out for

 Since the amount on the card is finite, prepaid cards don’t work well for things that put a hold on your money.
 Holds from hotel reservations or car rentals can eat up a big chunk of your prepaid card and may not get released until after your stay.
 There may be limits for ATM withdrawals and reloading.
+Once home, getting the remaining balance back can be a hassle.

-Pre-paid travel card fees
+Prepaid travel card fees

 All debit cards are not the same

 A debit card is a debit card, right?
 Wrong!
 Using your regular sterling-based card from your regular bank in the UK can end up costing a mint in poor exchange rates, transaction fees and ATM charges.
-According to money transfer experts Monito, traditional debit/credit cards from your bank may charge you up to 4.25% to withdraw cash or pay in a foreign currency while you travel.
-You can read more about hidden fees here.

-The fees
+The takeaway

+Read the fine print.
+Consider all of your holiday situations, including how much cash you’ll need.
 Have a back-up payment system for car rental, hotels, emergencies.

 Different cards work in different countries.
 If travelling across a variety of regions or countries, make sure your card works in each region you plan to visit.